Request for Initial Approval Program: Rule 8705.2100

 PELSB staff conducts an initial audit for: SEP Title Alignment, scope of license, reporting year, double counting of hours with SEP or connected application, methods experience, required reading, field experience hours, student teaching weeks, admission criteria, key assessments assessing specific content standards and monitoring progress throughout the program, exit criteria, signed fiscal attestation, p-12 school partners, current teachers in content area, and program leader qualifications.

-The provider may need to make changes or resubmit as nonconventional with a discretionary variance request.
+The provider may need to make changes or resubmit with a discretionary variance request.

 Two content reviewers check to make sure that the intent, full breadth and depth, and all aspects of the teacher standards are taught and assessed within the program.
-Reviewers check to see if information reported in the matrices or excel spreadsheet is validated by the syllabi.
-Reviewers may contact the provider with questions with the support of PELSB staff.
-Under current rule, if all standards are met and the program is conventional, skip to step 11.
-If all standards are met and the program is non-conventional or alternative, skip to step 8.
+Reviewers check to see if information reported in the matrices or excel spreadsheet is validated by the syllabi or accompanying documentation.
+If all standards are met, skip to step 10.
+If standards are not met, go to step 5 or 8.

 Provider has an opportunity to respond to reviewer comments and make changes.

-If RIPA submission is early enough, there can be a second content review where all "not met" and "met with weakness" standards are reviewed again.
+If RIPA submission is early enough, there can be a second content review where all standards found to be "not met" and "met with concern" are reviewed again.

 The Program Review Panel (PRP) reviews the program application and makes a recommendation.

 The Teacher Preparation Committee reviews the PRP recommendation and makes a recommendation to the full Board.

 The Board makes a decision whether the program is initially approved.

 Intent: Does the course content, learning activities, and assessments align with the intent of the standard?